DynaSlum/satsense/README.md

 ```bash
 pip install -e .
 ```

+## Citing Satsense
+If you use Satsense for scientific research, please cite it.
+You can download citation files from [research-software.nl](https://www.research-software.nl/software/satsense).

 ## References

 The collection of algorithms made available trough this package is inspired by